JohnMoehrke/createSensitiveData/README.md

 - randomly select a code from the sensitve set.
 This would be more useful when the N value is smaller than the size of the valueSet expansion.
 - parameter for Patient id
+- extract the valueSet expansion from an expansion.json Bundle